nirmalpol/prosthetics-database-website/README.md

 ## Project Motivation

 There are millions of people living with upper extremity amputations.
-Access to terminal end prosthetic devices is limited due to their high cost and it is not covered by provincial insurance (OHIP).
+Access to terminal end prosthetic devices is limited due to their high cost and it is often times not covered by insurance.
 Furthermore, there is a sharp learning curve required for users who want a customized/customizable prosthetic devices.
 The customization aspect (e.g. size, shape, load-bearing attributes, applications) is important as it can allow users to participate in various different activities (prosthetic for holding tennis racket vs prosthetic for basketball).

 As a result, an open source database full of customizable prosthetic CAD files is a desirable cost-effective solution for individuals who would like to 3D print their own simple terminal end prosthetic devices.